-So when you next hear a dairy advertisement tell you that you need calcium for healthy bones, and that dairy contains calcium — pause a moment to have a think about what they aren't telling you.
+So when you next hear a dairy advertisement tell you that you need calcium for healthy bones, and that dairy contains calcium — think about what they aren’t telling you.
 The evidence suggests that along with a healthy lifestyle, obtaining calcium from plant-based sources may be the most effective way to maintain strong and healthy bones while helping to stave off osteoporosis.

 Food for thought.